NCEAS/metacat/src/python/batch-sync/submit-index/README.md

 ## Goal

 These Python scripts are for auditing and submitting indexing tasks

-## submit_index_task_to_rabbitmq.py
+## 1. submit_index_task_to_rabbitmq.py

-Reads a list object PIDs from a file, and publishes them to a RabbitMQ service
+Reads a list of object PIDs from a file, and publishes them to a RabbitMQ service

 ### Dependencies
 - Python 3.10.0